samhuk/ts-pg-orm/README.md

 })
 ```

-Create types to use throughout your application
+Create types to use throughout your application:

 ```typescript
 export type UserRecord = ToRecord<typeof USER_DFD>